AdobeDocs/uxp-indesign/src/pages/plugins/concepts/manifest/index.md

         <td><inlineCode>string</inlineCode></td>
         <td>required</td>
         <td>
-            <p>The id uniquely identifies a plugin and is used to disambiguate plugin contexts, storage, errors, etc. For plugins distributed through the plugin marketplace, the ID has to match the ID in the Developer Distribution portal.</p>
+            <p>The id uniquely identifies a plugin and is used to disambiguate plugin contexts, storage, errors, etc. For plugins distributed through the plugin marketplace, the ID has to match the ID in <a href="https://developer.adobe.com/developer-distribution/creative-cloud/docs/guides/plugin_id/">the Developer Distribution portal</a>.</p>
         </td>
     </tr>
     <tr>